 As with many healthcare careers, nurse practitioners need to remain poised during difficult and stressful situations.
 As leaders, nurse practitioners should maintain a professional demeanor and uphold ethical standards even during the most challenging of circumstances because other nurses and colleagues follow their example.

 To become a nurse practitioner, you’ll need to earn a Master of Science in Nursing (MSN) degree, which can take anywhere from 16 to 32 months to complete depending on your prior education and NP concentration.
 In the program, you’ll learn and practice the skills needed to be an NP through online coursework and an in-person clinical placement, which Herzing can help you secure.

-Herzing University also offers two specialized NP programs.
-The FNP program can be completed in as little as 20 months for RNs who already hold a Bachelor of Science in Nursing (BSN).
+Herzing University also offers multiple specialized NP programs.
+The MSN-FNP program can be completed in as little as 20 months for RNs who already hold a Bachelor of Science in Nursing (BSN).
 For RNs without a BSN, Herzing offers an RN to MSN-FNP pathway which can be completed in as few as 24 months.

 Still not sure which MSN specialty is right for you?
 Take our quiz!

 * Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2021.
 BLS estimates do not represent entry-level wages and/or salaries.
 Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
 Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.